ESMValGroup/ESMValTool/doc/sphinx/source/develop/dataset.rst

 - the ``last_access`` date;
 - the ``info`` that explain how to download the data.
-Note that these fields should be identical to the content of the header of the cmorizing script (see Section `6.
+Note that these fields should be identical to the content of the header of the cmorizing script (see Section `4.
 Create a cmorizer for the dataset`_).

 3.1 Downloader script (optional)
 --------------------------------

-A Python script can be written to automatically download raw observations from source and store the data in the appropriate tier subdirectory of the folder ``RAWOBS``.
+A Python script can be written to download raw observations from source and store the data in the appropriate tier subdirectory of the folder ``RAWOBS`` automatically.
 There are many downloading scripts available in `/esmvaltool/cmorizers/data/downloaders/datasets/
 <https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/data/downloaders/datasets/>`_
-where several data download mechanisms are provided: downloaders based on wget, for FTP repositories, and commonly used sources (CDS, ESA-CCI, NASA).
+where several data download mechanisms are provided: downloaders based on wget, downloaders for FTP repositories, and commonly used sources (CDS, ESA-CCI, NASA).
-Note that the name of this downloading script has to be identical to the name of your dataset.
+Note that the name of this downloading script has to be identical to the name of the dataset.

-Depending on the source server, the downloading script should contain paths to raw observations, filename patterns and necessary fields to retrieve the data.
+Depending on the source server, the downloading script needs to contain paths to raw observations, filename patterns and various necessary fields to retrieve the data.
 Default ``start_date`` and ``end_date`` can be provided in cases where raw data are stored in daily, monthly, and yearly files.